-ED 495/ 495A Student Teaching II
+ED 495/495A Student Teaching II

 This clinical experience includes full-time student teaching for the entire 15-week semester at the teacher candidate's primary authorization level.
 It is taken concurrently with ED 481.
-Each candidate will produce an edTPA and integrated unit.
+Each candidate will produce an integrated unit and complete the TCPA.
 Offered on a Pass/No Pass basis.
-Students are responsible for fees associated with licensure including edTPA and any additional licensure assessment fees required by TSPC.
+Students are responsible for fees associated with licensure.
 Prerequisites: ED 491 or ED 491A and full admission to the Teacher Education Program.